-- (1) No person may cause or permit the installation or use of any device or use of any means which, without resulting in a reduction in the total amount of air contaminants emitted, conceals an emission of air contaminant which would otherwise violate these rules. - (2) No person may cause or permit the installation or use of any device or use of any means designed to mask the emission of an air contaminant which causes or is likely to cause detriment to health, safety, or welfare of any person or otherwise violate any other regulation or requirement.
+- (1) No person shall willfully cause or permit the installation or use of any device or use of any means which, without resulting in a reduction in the total amount of air contaminants emitted, conceals an emission of air contaminant which would otherwise violate these rules. - (2) No person shall cause or permit the installation or use of any device or use of any means designed to mask the emission of an air contaminant which causes or tends to cause detriment to health, safety or welfare of any person.